Annesa Flentje

 Annesa M. Flentje is an American clinical psychologist specializing in reducing health disparities in LGBT community.
-She is an assistant professor at the UCSF School of Nursing.
+She is a professor at Stanford University.

 Education

 Flentje completed a B.A. at University of Montana (UM) in 2000.
 She earned a M.S. at Capella University in 2003.

 Flentje completed a M.A. in clinical psychology at UM in 2006.
 Her graduate thesis was titled, Effects of Different Types of Drinking and Driving PSAs on Persons with Varying Levels of Drinking and Driving Experience.
 Her academic advisor was Bryan Cochran.

 In 2012, Flentje earned a Ph.D. in clinical psychology at UM.
 She completed a postdoctoral fellowship in drug abuse treatment services research at the University of California, San Francisco.